AdaCore/gnatstudio/docs/users_guide/vcs.rst

 variable is present.

 This :file:`ChangeLog` file serves as a location for revision logs.
-When you're ready to check-in a file, use the :guilabel:`Edit revision log` menu command in the standard revision log buffer with the content filled from the global :file:`ChangeLog` file.
+When you are ready to check-in a file, use the :guilabel:`Edit revision log` menu command in the standard revision log buffer with the content filled from the global :file:`ChangeLog` file.